 III.
 ACS Style details

 The ACS Style Guide gives thousands of detailed suggestions for writing and it would be impossible for a student to learn them all at once.
-Therefore, a summary of the more important suggestions, including common errors, is given below.
+Therefore, a summary of the more important suggestions is given below.

 ♦ Typing: